jessestuart/jesses.io/src/pages/posts/20171209-refactoring-the-gatsby-starter-blog/index.md

 draft: false
 ---

 Before I begin, I want to point out that I _really_ like GatsbyJS.
-It basically solved [all of my frontend requirements](/posts/20171204-building-a-blog/index.html) in one fell swoop.
+It basically solved all of my frontend requirements in one fell swoop.
 The development and build processes built into the gatsby-cli have been amazing.
-I plan on sticking with it until the next *Great JavaScript Framework*™ overtakes React.
+I plan on sticking with it until the next _Great JavaScript Framework_ overtakes React.

 That being said, I want to document a case study of the way I've refactored the [starter blog](https://github.com/gatsbyjs/gatsby-starter-blog/) to improve maintainability.
 I want to demonstrate an example of clean frontend code.
 Of course, this is a discussion about the _current_ version of the starter blog.
 I've seen relatively recent commits, so I can only assume that the repository will change and improve by the time you read this.